ButterflyMoE: Compression-Scalable Ternary Experts via Structured Butterfly Orbits: Literature Review

 \section{Literature Review}

 Mixture of Experts (MoE) models face a memory bottleneck during edge deployment.
-In standard MoE architectures, the memory usage grows linearly with the number of experts.
-A model with 64 experts and $d=512$ must store 64 independent $512$ $\times$ $512$ weight matrices requiring ~256 MB, exceeding the capacity of devices like Jetson Nano.
-Prior Work is organized across three axes: \begin{itemize} \item Memory Compression Techniques \item Quantization Aware Training \item Structured Parameterization \end{itemize} None of the current methods acheives sub-linear memory scaling in the number of experts while maintaining competetive accuracy.
+In standard MoE architectures, memory grows linearly with the number of experts.
+As the number of experts increases, memory usage grows.
+A model with 64 experts and a hidden dimension of 512($d = 512$) stores 64 independent $512 \times 512$ weight matrices, which requires 256 MB.
+This exceeds the memory capacity of edge devices.